Agent psychometrics: Task-level performance prediction in agentic coding benchmarks: Experimental Structure

-\textbf{New Benchmarks}: We train a multi-benchmark IRT model with task and agent features on three benchmarks and evaluate it on a fourth, held-out benchmark, which includes unseen LLM-scaffold combinations as well (filtering out agents with novel LLMs and/or scaffolds).
-We perform the experiment twice, with SWE-bench Pro and GSO as held-out benchmarks, because SWE-bench Verified and Terminal-Bench 2.0 have many benchmark-specific LLMs and scaffolds.
+\textbf{New Benchmarks}: We train a multi-benchmark IRT model with task and agent features on three benchmarks and evaluate it on a fourth, held-out benchmark (filtering out agents with unseen LLMs or scaffolds).
+We use SWE-bench Pro and GSO as held-out benchmarks because SWE-bench Verified and Terminal-Bench 2.0 have many benchmark-specific LLMs and scaffolds.